Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Audio-Technica ATH-GL3 GameCom

-Wired gaming headset, audio engineering brand (professional mixing headphones background), 40mm drivers, detachable microphone, open-back design for soundstage, highly rated by customers with 980+ reviews.
+Wired gaming headset, audio engineering brand (professional mixing headphones background), 40mm drivers, detachable microphone, open-back design for soundstage, Well-reviewed on Amazon with 980+ reviews.
 Audio-Technica is a professional audio brand (they make mixing headphones, not just gaming gear).
 The ATH-GL3 uses their engineering to create genuinely good sound for gaming.
 40mm drivers deliver clear directional audio.
 Open-back design increases soundstage (you hear game audio more naturally).
 The detachable mic means you can swap in better mics if needed.
 Wired connection (no latency).
 The sound profile is neutral, not colored toward bass or treble.
 The build is light (helpful for long gaming sessions).
 This is the "audiophile" gaming headset for people who care about sound quality beyond marketing.

 ✓ Why GiftedPicks chose this